There's a race of men that don't fit in,

-During lunch we went through my gear to make sure I was not missing anything.
-Like for all of the other climbing we had done so far I was carrying very little gear.
+During lunch we went through my gear to double-check I was not missing anything.
+Like all of the other climbing we had done so far I was carrying very little gear.
 You need to move fast on the Matterhorn, so you want to keep your pack light.
+All the fixed protection on the Hörnli Ridge route makes it easy to climb light.
 I only had a few locking carabiners and slings and my ice axe, which I would not even take out of my pack during my Matterhorn climb.
 I did have crampons, but that was it for technical climbing gear out side of usual stuff like helmet, harness, and headlamp.
 For insulation I had a hat, leather gloves, mid-weight gloves, a light weigh puffy jacket, and a light windbreaker shell jacket.
 Even Tino was not carrying much outside of his rope.
-All the fixed protection on the Matterhorn means you can climb with a very limited set of technical gear.

 I was climbing in my light summer mountaineering boots, Salewa's Rapace GTX.
 You see a lot of guys heading up to the Matterhorn with heavy mountaineering boots like La Sportiva's Nepal or Scarpa's Mont Blanc, but as Tino pointed out that if conditions are severe enough that you need those boots you are not going to be climbing the Matterhorn anyways.
 Conditions have to be pretty good to summit the Matterhorn, if it is too snowy or icy you are not going to make it.